AlinaBrode/am_lang/docs/plans.md

 # Site
 * create a new post in telegram about bilingual signs
-* find telegram channels about Armenian language education, check whether we can mention our channel and web site
-  * use query about Armenian alphabet
-* find forums where people asks about armenian basics
-* our site is not educational, it is a hobby place where we express our own opinion and share our experience
-* create a special post in telegram channel: useful feedback, set a link on this post to collect feedback
-* in armenian school for russians we put our advertisement for site and channel
-  * 2000 rub for advertisement in yandex
 * https://www.internations.org/armenia-expats/russians#:~:text=%2A%20Browse%20our%20high,Russian%20embassy%20and%20many%20others
   * find other russians to share your hobbies with - find groups for studying Armenian, share site and channel
 * find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful